hackclub/hackclub/workshops/BMI_app/README.md

 Here the [live demo](https://bmi-project.glitch.me) from glitch.com
 or on repl.it [here](https://repl.it/@chrisrama/BMI-Project)

-Hello THere, Today WE will be making Our project using repl.it, so go over your workspace, then start a new HTML, CSS, JS repl.it project If you would like to use another editor, like glitch you welcome to do so, as it works the same manner.
+Hello THere, Today WE will be making Our project using repl.it, so go over your workspace, then start a new HTML, CSS, JS repl.it projects If you would like to use another editor, like glitch you welcome to do so, as it works the same manner.
 Note: Body mass index (BMI) application is a calculator that measures the body's BMI value based on the height and weight of the person, it then gives feedback based on the calculation, how you are diagnosed.
 This app is a project not made not criticizes anyone, as we are all different and okay the way you are.

 # Creating our structure with Html